Natthaphong Ruengpanyawut: Leader of the People's Party and Leader of the Opposition

 On 25 September 2024, a royal command was issued appointed Natthaphong as the Leader of the Opposition.
 The royal command was published in the Royal Gazette on 1 October 2024, and there was a royal command response ceremony the same day.

+Personal life

+Nattapong is Married and became a vegetarian along with his wife.
+He is a supporter of Manchester United and enjoyed watching football as a child.